mkevenaar/chocolatey-packages/automatic/veeam-backup-and-replication-server/README.md

 Veeam® Backup & Replication™ helps businesses achieve comprehensive data protection for ALL workloads — virtual, physical and cloud-based workloads.
 With a single console, achieve fast, flexible and reliable backup, recovery and replication of all applications and data.

+**NOTE** You do have to install a SQL Server before you can use this package.

 To have choco remember parameters on upgrade, be sure to set `choco feature enable -n=useRememberedArgumentsForUpgrades`.

 ### Package Parameters